EDCD/EDDI/README.md

 ###Current station values

   * Ship bulkheads station cost (decimal): the purchase cost of the bulkheads at the station (not set if not for sale at the station)
-  * Ship bulkheads station discount (text): the number of credits discount of the bulkheads over those currently fitted as would be spoken (not set if no additional discount)
+  * Ship bulkheads station discount (spoken) (text): the number of credits discount of the bulkheads over those currently fitted as would be spoken (not set if no additional discount)
   * Ship power plant station cost (decimal): the purchase cost of the power plant at the station (not set if not for sale at the station)
-  * Ship power plant station discount (text): the number of credits discount of the power plant over those currently fitted as would be spoken (not set if no additional discount)
+  * Ship power plant station discount (spoken) (text): the number of credits discount of the power plant over those currently fitted as would be spoken (not set if no additional discount)
   * Ship thrusters station cost (decimal): the purchase cost of the thrusters at the station (not set if not for sale at the station)
-  * Ship thrusters station discount (text): the number of credits discount of the thrusters over those currently fitted as would be spoken (not set if no additional discount)
+  * Ship thrusters station discount (spoken) (text): the number of credits discount of the thrusters over those currently fitted as would be spoken (not set if no additional discount)
   * Ship frame shift drive station cost (decimal): the purchase cost of the frame shift drive at the station (not set if not for sale at the station)
-  * Ship frame shift drive station discount (text): the number of credits discount of the frame shift drive over those currently fitted as would be spoken (not set if no additional discount)
+  * Ship frame shift drive station discount (spoken) (text): the number of credits discount of the frame shift drive over those currently fitted as would be spoken (not set if no additional discount)
   * Ship life support station cost (decimal): the purchase cost of the life support at the station (not set if not for sale at the station)
-  * Ship life support station discount (text): the number of credits discount of the life support over those currently fitted as would be spoken (not set if no additional discount)
+  * Ship life support station discount (spoken) (text): the number of credits discount of the life support over those currently fitted as would be spoken (not set if no additional discount)
   * Ship power distributor station cost (decimal): the purchase cost of the power distributor at the station (not set if not for sale at the station)
-  * Ship power distributor station discount (text): the number of credits discount of the power distributor over those currently fitted as would be spoken (not set if no additional discount)
+  * Ship power distributor station discount (spoken) (text): the number of credits discount of the power distributor over those currently fitted as would be spoken (not set if no additional discount)
   * Ship sensors station cost (decimal): the purchase cost of the sensors at the station (not set if not for sale at the station)
-  * Ship sensors station discount (text): the number of credits discount of the sensors over those currently fitted as would be spoken (not set if no additional discount)
+  * Ship sensors station discount (spoken) (text): the number of credits discount of the sensors over those currently fitted as would be spoken (not set if no additional discount)

 ###Shipyard values
   * Stored ships (int): the number of ships in storage